Partial Hospitalization Programs

 - Aftercare Support — As clients near completion of the PHP, professionals help prepare them for life after the program by creating a specific plan tailored to their needs.
 These can include tactics for relapse prevention, direction to support groups, further counseling on a group or individual basis and other services.

-In addition, some facilities also offer treatment options such as nutritional education, fitness classes, music therapy, art therapy, meditation or yoga.
+In addition, treatment options such as nutritional education, fitness classes, therapy, meditation or yoga.

 When Can I Enter your Partial Hospitalization Program?